Who We Are arrow

 Commonwealth Unmet Need Psychosocial Gap Analysis

-Under the National Mental Health and Suicide Prevention Agreement, states and territories have committed to undertaking further analysis of psychosocial support gaps outside of the National Disability Insurance Scheme.
+Under the National Mental Health and Suicide Prevention Agreement, the Australian Government along with all states and territories committed to undertaking further analysis of psychosocial support gaps outside of the National Disability Insurance Scheme.

-The Psychosocial Project Group has been established as a time limited group to progress this gap analysis.
+The Psychosocial Project Group was established as a time limited group to progress this gap analysis.
 The outcome of their work will be used to inform future arrangements for provision of these supports.

-Health Policy Analysis has been selected as the primary supplier to lead the analysis, with assistance from the University of Queensland on aspects relating to the National Mental Health Service Planning Framework.
-MHCC CEO Dr Evelyne Tadros has met with HPA and will be involved in a number of workshops during 2023.
+Health Policy Analysis was selected as the primary supplier to lead the analysis, with assistance from the University of Queensland on aspects relating to the National Mental Health Service Planning Framework.
+MHCC CEO Dr Evelyne Tadros met with Health Policy Analysis and was involved in a number of workshops during 2023.

 View the Psychosocial Project Group website